auth0/laravel-auth0/README.md

 - PHP 8.0+
 - Laravel 8 / Laravel 9

-> Please review our [support policy](#support-policy) to learn when language and framework versions will exit suuport in the future.
+> Please review our [support policy](#support-policy) to learn when language and framework versions will exit support in the future.

 >  [Octane support](#octane-support) is experimental advised for use in production at this time.